A Little Bit of Ireland

 "THE POWERS THAT BE"-COMING DOWN.

-"Defend me from my friends, and I will save myself from my enemies," is an
+"Defend me from my friends, and I will save myself from my enemies,"

 observation never more true than in reference to the Corporation and paper,